opentripplanner/developer-days/index.md

 - [Google Maps](https://maps.app.goo.gl/whhUma1Se8n3Nohc6)

-When you arrive at Prinzenstraße 34 you need to go to the [large gate](https://www.google.com/maps/@52.5026471,13.4099237,3a,49.6y,130.72h,92.18t/data=!3m6!1e1!3m4!1se4IdhSrUaB4KzyH4BShLZg!2e0!7i16384!8i8192?coh=205409&entry=ttu) where there is a bell for the Adesso office.
+When you arrive at Prinzenstraße 34 you need to go to the [large gate](https://www.google.com/maps/@52.5026471,13.4099237,3a,49.6y,130.72h,92.18t/data=!3m6!1e1!3m4!1se4IdhSrUaB4KzyH4BShLZg!2e0!7i16384!8i8192?coh=205409&entry=ttu) and ring the bell for the Adesso office.
+Then walk through the courtyard and take a slight right.

 ## Who will be there?